cosmicdanish1/postman-clone-only-react/TEACH.md

 4. **Use conditionally** for selected/active elements
 5. **Debug with console logs** and temporary colors

-This pattern works for any UI element that should reflect the user's accent color preference!
+This pattern works for any UI element that should reflect the user's accent color preferenc import { getThemeStyles } from '../../utils/getThemeStyles';
+ const theme = useSelector((state: any) => state.theme.theme);
+  const { themeClass,
+      searchBarClass,
+      textLightClass,
+      textClass,
+      kbdClass,
+      appNameClass,
+      borderClass,
+    buttonBgClass } = getThemeStyles(theme);